18 Tips for Renting a Car in Portugal in 2024

 We always ensure we have the full insurance cover and just include it in the total price of the rental.
 It can be easy to incur damage to your rental car through no fault of your own, especially in cities where traffic is high.
 Having full cover removes the worry associated with extra charges, plus it’s generally a lot quicker when you return your car!

-To avoid any surprise costs we usually add the full insurance (for the main rental car providers anyway) when we reserve your car on RentalCars.com.
+To avoid any surprise costs we usually add the full insurance (for the main rental car providers anyway) when we reserve your car on DiscoverCars.com.
 This is useful as it avoids any price shock when you arrive to pick up your rental car.

-Book your rental car now!
+Book your Portugal rental car now!

-Renting a Car in Portugal
+Renting a Car in PortugalPin

 The stunning staircase at Livraria Lello in Porto (one for Harry Potter fans!)